Spring & Summer

 1. Sundresses with Wide Shoulder Straps

-No worry about having to go braless or wear a strapless bra with this cheery blue and white sundress.
-It is pretty but practical.
+No worry about having to go braless or wear a strapless bra with this cheery blue and white striped sundress.
+It is pretty and practical in cool cotton.
 The wider straps make it easy to wear any bra.

 Many women 50+ (myself included) have times when they feel like wearing a sundress, but we prefer to have some leg coverage for whatever reason ( pale legs, veiny legs, heavy legs, modesty).
 In this case, a midi or maxi dress looks fabulous.

-There are plenty of pretty maxis with tiers and ruffles, but sometimes I find they look too little girly.
-This blue and white one, above, is simple, pared down, and more sophisticated.
+There are plenty of pretty maxis with tiers, ruffles, and smocking, but they often look like something I wore when I was 10.
+(LOL!)
+This floral halter style, above, is simple, pared down, and more sophisticated.

 3. Sundresses with a Built-in Bra

-Sundresses can be flimsy and unsupportive, so a brilliant idea is the gorgeous purple sundress with a built-in bra.
-It will give the girls the lift they need and make you feel super comfy this summer.
-Love that print too!
+Sundresses can be flimsy and unsupportive, so a brilliant idea is this gorgeous orchid-colored sundress with a built-in bra.
+It will give the girls the lift they need, and since it’s stretchy, it’s super comfy.
+I love the color and print, too!
+More colors when you click the shop link.

 4. Sundresses with Sleeves

 Prefer to cover your arms?
-Some sundresses, such as this bell-sleeved sundress and this yellow-striped shirtdress, are a great way to cover up.
+Some sundresses, such as this breezy, boho-inspired, peasant sleeve sundress, are a great way to camouflage arms.
+And the beauty of this particular dress is that it doubles as a swimsuit coverup!

 shop the look

 Sundresses are meant to be playful and fun-type dresses, which means they are usually bright and bold.
-If you like colorful sundresses, by all means, wear them!
+If you like colorful sundresses, like I do, by all means, wear them!

-However, some mature women find bright colors look a bit harsh against their aging skin or hair.
+However, some women find bright colors a bit harsh on their aging skin or hair, or they prefer a more toned-down look.

-If you find a sundress you love and it’s rather bare up top, you can buy it, wear whatever bra you want, and add a layering piece.
-You can layer a sundress
+If you find a sundress you love and it’s rather a bare top, you can buy it and wear it with whatever bra you want, so long as you add a layering piece.
+Layer it with a

 Join the Conversation